GaoDongYang2022/Correcting-Stellar-FFDs-Detected-by-TESS-and-Kepler/ReadMe.txt

 Up65_* 	--- 	The cumulative FFD fitting within energy range of detection probability P_det>= 65%.
 --------------------------------------------------------------------------------
 Note on table3.csv:
+(1) When fitting the cumulative FFDs, we use the flare energy of each event calculated from the stellar parameters from GAIA catalog.
-(1)	The alpha of cumulative FFD in previous work can be obtained from Gu ̈nther et al. (2020)
+(2)	The alpha of cumulative FFD in previous work can be obtained from Gu ̈nther et al. (2020)